Payments

 Attach supporting documents

 For high-value transactions, cross-border payments, or any transaction that requires supporting documentation for compliance — invoices, contracts, purchase orders, proof of goods or services, import/export licenses, and similar — Caliza accepts file attachments at the time the payment is created and lets you retrieve them later for audit or reconciliation.
+Attached documents are validated against the transaction; see Document validation and review for how validation works, what happens when a document is required but missing, and how to resolve a held transaction.

 There are two endpoints involved: